Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: Conclusions

-One interesting feature of our reconstruction conjecture is that it makes no particular assumption about the mass of the dark-matter state(s).
-As such, it is not restricted to cases in which the dark-matter velocity distribution $f(v)$ receives contributions from a single dark-matter species with a well-defined mass.
-Indeed, in the case in which multiple particle species contribute to the present-day dark-matter abundance (an extreme example of which occurs in the Dynamical Dark Matter framework~{\mbox{\cite{Dienes:2011ja,Dienes:2011sa}}}), the distribution $g_M(M)$ can still be obtained via Eq.~(\ref{eq:recconj}).
-The corresponding distribution $g_v(v)$ in this case represents the aggregate velocity distribution for all particle species which contribute to the present-day dark-matter abundance.
-Indeed, while our reconstruction conjecture is capable of distinguishing between different dark-matter velocity distributions, it does not distinguish between single-particle and multi-particle dark-matter scenarios which yield the same $f(v)$ and therefore the same $S^2(M)$.
+One interesting feature of our analysis is that it makes no particular assumption about the masses of the individual dark-matter particles themselves.
+As such, this analysis is applicable not only to the case in which $g_v(v)$ receives contributions from a single dark-matter species with a well-defined mass, but also to the case in which multiple particle species contribute to the present-day dark-matter abundance (an extreme example of which occurs in the Dynamical Dark Matter framework~{\mbox{\cite{Dienes:2011ja,Dienes:2011sa}}}).
+The corresponding distribution $g_v(v)$ in this latter case represents the aggregate velocity distribution for all particle species which contribute to the present-day dark-matter abundance.
+Of course, this also means that while observables such as $N_{\rm SH}$ and $N_{\rm C}$ are sensitive to the detailed shape of $g_v(v)$, they are not capable of distinguishing between single-particle and multi-particle dark-matter scenarios which yield the same $g_v(v)$ distribution.